jhayes14/GAN/README.md

 # GAN
 Generate images via a Generative Adversarial Network (GAN)

+Disclaimer: This was purely a learning exercise.
+I would not recommend using this over established results like DCGAN, additionally the training mechanisms used here have been advised against by DL experts.

 ## What is a GAN?

 A GAN is a method for discovering and subsequently artificially generating the underlying distribution of a dataset; a method in the area of unsupervised representation learning.
 Most commonly it is applied to image generation tasks.